-WA Chief Scientist Lyn Beazley has a vision that every primary school in WA has a set of Magnifying Microscopes.
+Former WA Chief Scientist Lyn Beazley had a vision that every primary school in WA should have a set of Magnifying Microscopes.

 The Rotary Club of Freshwater Bay, together with the Science Teachers’ Association of Western Australia (STAWA) and the Water Corporation, has been making that dream a reality since 2010 through the Microscopes in Schools project.